akiko23/ShellCurrencyConverter/README.md

 2. cd ShellCurrencyConverter/ && chmod +x script.sh
 3. ./script.sh

-You`ll receive instruction after running this script
+You`ll receive instruction after running this script.
+You can also use ./script.sh -h